-From Nov 1903 to Jan 1909, Lilley missed 349 of 500 roll call votes, which is 69.8%.
-This is worse than the median of 29.9% among the lifetime records of representatives serving in Jan 1909.
+From Nov 1903 to Jan 1909, Lilley missed 349 of 503 roll call votes, which is 69.4%.
+This is much worse than the median of 29.8% among the lifetime records of representatives serving in Jan 1909.
 The chart below reports missed votes over time.

 |Dec 1904-Mar 1905||32||8||25.0%||54th|

 |Dec 1905-Feb 1906||25||7||28.0%||59th|